 Frequently Asked Travel Questions

-Although they might not all relate to bucket lists, here are some of my most asked travel questions!
+Although they might not all relate to adventure travel, here are some of my most asked travel questions!

 It depends on the type of trip, but here are my travel tech essentials: phone/tablet, laptop, smart watch, headphones, charging cables, camera and gear, solar portable charger, portable gaming system, wifi hotspot box (if you don’t want to get a new sim or pay foreign cellular fees).